yarden/MISO/docs/source/sashimi.rst

 What is sashimi_plot?
 =====================

-``sashimi_plot`` is a utility for automatically producing publication-quality plots for RNA-Seq analyses of isoform expression.
+``sashimi_plot`` is a utility for automatically producing publication-quality plots Sashimi plots for RNA-Seq analyses of isoform expression.
 It is part of the `MISO`_ framework.
 In particular, ``sashimi_plot`` can: (1) plot raw RNA-Seq densities along exons and junctions for multiple samples, while simultaneously visualizing the gene model/isoforms to which reads map, and (2) plot MISO output alongside the raw data or separately.
+Sashimi plots can also be made from IGV (see :ref:`igv-sashimi`).

+Sashimi plots are described here:

+Katz Y, Wang ET, Silterra J, Schwartz S, Wong B, Mesirov JP, Airoldi EM, Burge, CB.
+Sashimi plots: Quantitative visualization of RNA sequencing read alignments. `Sashimi plots: Quantitative visualization of RNA sequencing read alignments <http://arxiv.org/pdf/1306.3466v1>`_. `arXiv:1306.3466 <http://arxiv.org/abs/1306.3466>`_ [q-bio.GN], 2013.

 The MISO framework is described in Katz et. al., `Analysis and design of RNA sequencing experiments for identifying isoform regulation`_. *Nature Methods* (2010).